huggingface/datasets/docs/source/dataset_streaming.rst

 1. download and extract the raw data files of the dataset by using the :class:`datasets.DownloadManager`
 2. process the data files to generate the Arrow file used to load the :class:`datasets.Dataset` object.

-For example in non-streaming mode a file is simply downloaded like this:
+For example, in non-streaming mode a file is simply downloaded like this:

 .. code-block::